corriebar/statrethinking_reading_group/additional_resources.md

+# Additional resources

-# Difference between frequentist and Bayesian approaches
+## Difference between frequentist and Bayesian approaches

 When learning about Bayesian statistics, it is common to hear a lot about how it is "better" than frequentist (or classic) statistics.
 However, it is not always clear what **frequentist** means.
 It is always good to remember that they provide different tools to analyze random events.
 Bayesian statistics does not make the frequentist toolbox irrelevant or invalid.